Sahil24680/sahil24680/README.md

 ## 📌 Featured Projects

-### 🧠 CVReady.ai
-AI-powered resume parser that gives tailored feedback to help users land Big Tech jobs.
-Tracks user progress and offers actionable insights using OpenAI APIs.
+### 💼 CVReady.ai — AI-powered resume parser that delivers role-specific, actionable feedback to help users land Big Tech jobs.
+Uses RAG pipelines for contextual accuracy and features an Interview Bot that trains users for behavioral interviews by analyzing responses and providing personalized improvement feedback.

-### 📬 Mail Men
-Gmail-style full-featured email app built with Django & DRF, includes login, email CRUD, archiving, starring, profile uploads, and AWS deployment.

-### 🧠 Card Flash
-Flashcard app built with React Native + Expo.
-Features Google Auth, real-time sync with Supabase, and responsive performance across devices.
+### ⚙️ DailyTech — Multi-agent AI journalist that autonomously researches, writes, and edits verified technology articles using a dynamic SupervisorGraph for adaptive, context-aware orchestration.

+### 🔍 Job Busters — Group project that developed a prototype scoring system to detect likely “ghost job” postings, generating a 0–100 composite risk index using signals like compensation integrity, posting cadence, metadata consistency, cross-site validation, and NLP-based job description analysis.

 ---